OneMillionthUsername/RenameToYourProject/README.md

-# This is any empty project, set up with a recommended structure for NodeJs Express apps.
+# This is an empty project, set up with a recommended structure for NodeJs Express apps.

 ## install